greatorangejuice/React-Presentation/textForPresentation.md

 * Props and State

-I said about you about state and props.

-And Virtual DOM
-And CompOnents
+I said about state and props.
+It's two connected things.
+If you need just one stateful component, you can transfer values of state thanks with props.
+It's like a bridge between parents and child components.

 ###Part two
 You can ask me: "Hey, you!
 Why React - it's cool?
 Show something us."